tdpg20232a/final-project-bali-aga/README.md

-# Evaluating the Impact of Interactivity on User Engagement in Virtual Reality Museums: A Comparative Study
+# Evaluating the Impact of Interactivity on User Engagement and System Usability in Virtual Reality Museums: A Comparative Study

 # Introduction
 The integration of virtual reality (VR) technology in museums presents a significant opportunity to enhance user engagement, learning outcomes, and overall user experience.
 Previous research has shown that VR technology can enhance learning effectiveness and user experience by increasing perceived presence, immersion, realism, and satisfaction​​.
 However, these outcomes can vary significantly based on the level of interactivity and the design of the VR interface.

 This study aims to explore the effects of different levels of interactivity in VR museum exhibits on these variables, specifically focusing on Balinese traditional masks.
 Two VR museums will be created: one with static displays and plain sight explanations, and another with enhanced interactivity, including features such as holding the masks virtually and multimedia content like sound explanations.

 By investigating these differences, this study aims to provide empirical evidence on the impact of VR interactivity in digital museums, contributing to the development of more effective and engaging VR educational tools.
-This research will utilize quantitative methods to measure engagement, comprehension, and usability, including time spent on tours, questionnaire scores, and System Usability Scale (SUS) scores.
-The findings will help in understanding how different VR designs can influence user experiences and learning outcomes, thereby supporting the hypothesis that increased interactivity enhances the effectiveness of VR museum exhibits.
+This research will utilize quantitative methods to measure engagement and system usability, including time spent on tours, and System Usability Scale (SUS) scores.
+The findings will help in understanding how different VR designs can influence user experiences and system usability, thereby supporting the hypothesis that increased interactivity enhances the effectiveness of VR museum exhibits.

 # Research Questions

 **Main Question:**
-- How do different levels of interactivity in VR museum exhibits affect user engagement, learning outcomes, and user experience among university students?
+- How do different levels of interactivity in VR museum exhibits affect user engagement and system usability?

 **Sub-Questions:**
 1. Does the interactive VR museum enhance user engagement compared to the non-interactive VR museum?
-2. What is the impact of interactivity on the understanding and retention of information about Balinese traditional masks?
 3. How does the ease of use differ between the interactive and non-interactive VR museum exhibits?

 # Hypothesis